advanced-computer-lab-2023/Ragel-w-6-setat-Clinic/root/README.md

 ## Motivation
 The motivation behind this project stems from a deep commitment to enhancing healthcare accessibility.
 By creating a centralized platform, the goal is to make healthcare services readily available to a wider audience, ensuring patients can easily connect with pharmacists and access vital medical information. with this project being a requirement for our ACL course in the GUC it was able to help us understand and implement the MERN Stack, and think critically about implementing a functioning website which nudges into our future career paths.

 ## Objectives
 - Learn how to properly use the Agile Methodology to plan out a project and develop the software.

-- Learn the process of following a given set of System Requirements to develop a software.
+- Learn the process of following a given set of system requirements to develop a software.
 - Learn to research and master the use of the MERN Stack.
-Learn how to work together as a team on GitHub.
+- Learn how to work together as a team on GitHub.

-- Work under Project Manager and do feedback sessions to make more imporvments .
+- Work under project manager and do feedback sessions to make more improvements.

 ## Tech Stack
  React, Bootstrap, MUI, javaScript
  Node, Express, MongoDB, postman